ideathon-2023/team-19/README.md

 * Dark and Light Mode : Users can switch to dark and light modes for a comfortable viewing experience.

-* Image Sharing: GhostTalk allows users to share images in the chat, making conversations more visual.

 * Emoji Support: Users can send emojis to express emotions and add fun to their interactions.

 # Technologies Used: